Griatch/twiddler-configs/README.md

 This repo holds my [Twiddler3](http://twiddler.tekgear.com/) keyboard config file as well as cheat sheets for the Twiddler3 layouts out listed below.
-Hope they are useful to someone!
+Each is exemplified by the first block from their cheat sheet.
+Hope the cheets are useful to someone!

 ## Default

 ![defaultimage](img/default.png)

-This is the default keyboard layout coming with the Twiddler since 20 years or so.
+This (exemplified by the first set from the cheat sheet) is the default keyboard layout coming with the Twiddler since 20 years or so.
 Its letters are ordered alphabetically which makes it pretty easy to learn.

 ## TabSpace

 ![tabspaceimage](img/tabspace.png)

-This was made by Brandon Rhodes in 1999 and changes the default layout in many ways.
-He discusses the layout at length
+This was made by Brandon Rhodes in 1999 and changes the default layout in many ways, especially for optimizing the letter distribution and to make it more useful for a programmer/terminal user.
+He discusses the layout and its ideas at length
 [in this PDF](http://rhodesmill.org/brandon/projects/tabspace-guide.pdf).

 ## BackSpice

 ![backspiceimage](img/backspice.png)

-Twiddler user Alex Bravo started from TabSpace and made his own modifications until the two shared little resemblance.
+User Alex Bravo started from TabSpace and made his own modifications until the two shared little resemblance.
 You can get the latest backspice config and read more information [at his github reposity](https://github.com/AlexBravo/Twiddler).